moriai/hvdos.rs/README.md

 See [LICENSE.txt](LICENSE.txt) (2-clause-BSD).

-In order to simplify use of this code as a template, you can consider any parts from "hvdos.cpp" and "interface.h" as being in the public domain.
+In order to simplify use of this code as a template, you can consider any parts from "src/main.rs" and "interface.h" as being in the public domain.

 ## Original Author